Mercedes Benz Stadium NFL Atlanta Georgia HOK Architects ALPOLIC ACM Lumiflon FEVE Resin

 In conclusion, the best advice for reducing a building’s carbon footprint is to do everything you can, know that more can be done, but keep pushing yourself and those around you.
 Although challenging, we need to achieve zero-carbon buildings in order to reduce climate change, and this is the path that we all have to take.

-Featured Author: JoAnn Brookes, AIA, AP BD+C
+Featured Author: JoAnn Brookes, AIA, LEED AP BD+C

 Senior Associate, PERKINS EASTMAN